 5. Areas tested: Irrespective of the number of sections or sub-sections IIFT papers test you on the following areas:

-- English Usage
+1. English Usage

-- Reading Comprehension
+2. Reading Comprehension

-- Quantitative Aptitude
+3. Quantitative Aptitude

-- Data Interpretation
+4. Data Interpretation

-- Analytical Reasoning
+5. Analytical Reasoning

-- General Knowledge
+6. General Knowledge

 6. No sectional time limit: IIFT does not prescribe any sectional time limit and expects the students to not only allocate appropriate time to each section but also ensure that this time allocation is implemented.
 Not being able to do either of these would lead to not being able to achieve the sectional cut-off.